 Canada has 18 nuclear reactors operating in the country, principally located in Ontario.
 All of them use CANDU reactors, a type of reactor designed in Canada.

-Energy is the ability of a physical system to produce work.
-There are different types of energy such as nuclear, kinetic or electric.
+Energy is the ability of a physical system to do work.
+Definition and meaning of the different concepts of energy.

 - Types of Energy